MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

 Status: "quarantined"

-8. If you have Microsoft Defender for Endpoint P2/P1 or Microsoft Defender for Business, go to the Microsoft Defender XDR portal ([https://security.microsoft.com](https://security.microsoft.com)), and you will see an Alert named: "Suspicious 'MacOSChangeFileTest' behavior was blocked.
+8. If you have Microsoft Defender for Endpoint P2/P1 or Microsoft Defender for Business, go to the Microsoft Defender XDR portal ([https://security.microsoft.com](https://security.microsoft.com)), and you'll see an alert named: "Suspicious 'MacOSChangeFileTest' behavior was blocked."